• Request Info

 Learn More

-The Department of Africana Studies at University of Tennessee, Knoxville is committed to producing and disseminating interdisciplinary knowledge about Africa, African Americans, and the African Diaspora around the world.
+The Department of Africana Studies at the University of Tennessee, Knoxville is committed to producing and disseminating interdisciplinary knowledge about Africa, African Americans, and the African Diaspora around the world.
 We promote creative and critical thinking skills through rigorous research, teaching, service, and publication on the cultures, arts, institutions, histories, political economies, and philosophies of African peoples and peoples of African descent worldwide.

 Africana Studies is a multicultural, interdisciplinary, and transnational paradigm that anchors its scholarship on a local, regional, national, and global scale.
 It conceives of the Africana world as extending from Africa to North America, the Caribbean, South and Central America, Asia, and Europe.
-The provides students with a comprehensive education and critical knowledge, understanding, and appreciation of the Africana experience in its multiple dimensions.
+The Department of Africana Studies provides students with a comprehensive education and critical knowledge, understanding, and appreciation of the Africana experience in its multiple dimensions.

 Library Collection of The Emancipator